ast-hugger/fabulae/text/romulus-en.md

 Fabricius’s face changed slightly, his eyes fixed intently on Crispus.
 "What are you saying, Crispus?" he replied coldly, but suddenly a flicker of fear crossed his face.
 "Who led you to the crypt?
 This is… impossible.
 There was no crime."

 Crispus had not yet responded when suddenly we heard a faint sound from the garden.
 Out of the shadows, a figure emerged—it was Valerius, pale but steadfast, who had been hiding in the darkness of the garden.
 He stepped toward us and gave Fabricius a nod of appeal.
 “The truth, Fabricius, must come to light at some point,” he said gravely.
 “Crispus already knows much.
-Nor do I believe he is the sort of man to deceive his fellow citizens.”
+Nor do I believe he is the sort of man who divulges truth rashly.”

 Crispus and I watched Valerius in silence, and after a long pause, he revealed his heart to us.